 I am journalist and editor originating from and living in Regina, Saskatchewan, Treaty 4 territory and the homeland of the Métis.

-I am currently a reporter for Canadian Mennonite, a project editor for Canadian Mennonite University Press and a freelance writer.
+I am currently a reporter for Canadian Mennonite and a freelance writer and editor.
 I write for local publications and am interested in ecological preservation, Indigenous-settler relations and the quirks of my hometown.
 I’ve also written for Broadview magazine and rewild.org.

 For my graduate research, (Master of Journalism, University of Regina), I investigated the state of native prairie in Saskatchewan, culminating in the multimedia website, The Prairie Commons Project.